 - Trees still need adequate water during droughts and our dry months.

 La Mesa Community Forestry Project

-- Develop a Community Forestry Plan to guide efforts over the next 50 years;
+- Develop an Urban Forest Management Plan (UFMP) to guide efforts over the next 50 years;

 - Update the City tree inventory;

 - Assess the tree canopy;

 - Evaluate and update the City tree ordinance and other policies;

 - Educate and engage the community with community partners to inform the development of an Urban Forestry Management Plan; and